 The Academy does not conduct or require the health examinations that the state of Massachusetts requires for public school students, but does recommend that all students have them.
 Please consult with your health care provider for information about health examinations.
 The results of the exam, including information on any medical problems, needed medications, etc., are kept in each student's file for use if necessary.
 These records are available any time students leave the campus during school activities or events.
+We also do not require immunizations, but do require documentation of the reasons for not immunizing.
+If the reason is medical, we ask for a physician's documentation of the contraindication which makes it necessary to not vaccinate; if religious or otherwise personal, we ask for a letter from the parents.

-Students who are taking prescription medications must leave them with the secretary in the Main Office for administration as prescribed.
+Students who are taking prescription medications during the school day must leave them with the secretary in the Main Office for administration as prescribed.
 Students may self-administer over-the-counter medications, but they are prohibited from providing medications to other students.
 A student in need of ibuprofen or a cough drop that does not have one of his or her own should ask for it in the Main Office.
 Parents must give permission for the school to administer such medications, using the forms provided in the Registration Packet.
 Any students who does give medication, prescription or over-the-counter, to another student will face serious disciplinary consequences.